ecofemme/gst-tally/README.md

 1. In your WooCommerce admin, go to **WooCommerce > Orders**
 2. Click **Export** at the top of the orders list
-3. Select the date range for orders you want to process
+3. Select the date range for the month you want to process
 4. Make sure **Order Status** is set to "Completed" only
 5. Export and save the file with a name starting with `Orders-Export` (e.g., `Orders-Export-January-2025.csv`)
 6. Place the CSV file in your configured data folder (default: `~/Woo Orders`)